 Typically, a good Scrum Team won’t need more than 10 to 15 minutes to inspect its progress towards the Sprint Goal.
 Given this short period, it is interesting to observe that the Daily Scrum is often so riddled with anti-patterns.
 The anti-patterns often cover a broad spectrum, ranging from behaviors driven by dysfunctional Scrum teams to apparent failures at an organizational level.

 My unprioritized list of notorious Daily Scrum anti-patterns is as follows:

 - No routine: The Daily Scrum does not happen at the same time and the same place every day.
 (While routine has the potential to ruin every Retrospective, it is helpful in the context of the Daily Scrum.
-Think of it as a spontaneous drill: don’t put too much thought into the stand-up, just do it.
+Think of it as a spontaneous drill: don’t put too much thought into the Daily Scrum, just do it.
 Skipping Daily Scrums can turn out to be a slippery slope: if you skip one Daily Scrums or two, why not skip every second one?)

 - Ticket numbers only: Updates are generic with little or no value to others. (“Yesterday, I worked on X-123.
 Today, I will work on X-129.”)

-- "A word, please”: Line managers are waiting until the Daily Scrum is over and then reach out to individual Development Team members for specific reporting from them.
+- "A word, please”: Line managers are waiting until the Daily Scrum is over and then reach out to individual Developers for specific reporting from them.
 (Nice try.
-However, this hack is also unwanted behavior and distracts the Development Team.)
+However, this hack is also unwanted behavior and distracts the Developers.)